 Typical activities at the tennis courts are Saturday Morning Men’s doubles and parent/kid tennis tournament on Queens Lake Day.
 Courts are always available to men, women and children by signing up with Hubert Evertz or any of the tennis committee members.
 Beginning, intermediate and advanced tennis lessons are scheduled to begin early summer, as well as private lessons and special clinics.

-3. Stargazers at New Quarter Park bring big telescopes for viewing the planets and moon
+2. Stargazers at New Quarter Park bring big telescopes for viewing the

 Laurie and Tim M.